llelik/bper-maf/README.md

 ### *ONTAP user:*
 User under which operations are performed on primary and secondary ONTAP clusters must have the following access rights:
-Applications:
-- http
+Applications - http

 User role must have write(all) access to the following REST API endpoints:
-/api/protocols/nfs/export-policies     all
++ /api/protocols/nfs/export-policies     all
-/api/snapmirror         all
++ /api/snapmirror         all
-/api/storage/qtrees     all
++ /api/storage/qtrees     all
-/api/storage/volumes     all
++ /api/storage/volumes     all

 4. # Execution environment